Navy blue

-Navy blue is a dark shade of the color blue.
-The name navy blue originally referred to the color of uniforms worn by officers in the British navy.
-In the late 18th century, the British Royal Navy adopted the color for its sailors' uniforms, partly due to the practical reason that dark colors were less prone to showing dirt and wear during long sea voyages.
+Navy blue, also known simply as navy, is a dark shade of the color blue.
+The name navy blue originally referred to the color of uniforms worn by officers in the Royal Navy.
+In the late 18th century, the Royal Navy adopted the color for its sailors' uniforms, partly due to the practical reason that dark colors were less prone to showing dirt and wear during long sea voyages.
 The color became so associated with naval service that it came to be known simply as "navy blue."

 History

 Navy blue got its name from the dark blue (contrasted with naval white) worn by officers in the British Royal Navy.
-The first uniform regulations for officers were issued in 1748, with the predominant colors being dark blue, and white.
+The first uniform regulations for officers were issued in 1748, with the predominant colors being dark blue and white.
 It was initially called marine blue, but by at least 1780, it was being referred to in the British press as navy blue.

 The distinctive dark shade of blue was subsequently adopted by other navies and military forces around the world, becoming a symbol of military authority and discipline.

 The color gained further popularity as a neutral and versatile hue.
-Navy blue was often used for business suits, school uniforms and other formal wear.
+Navy blue was often used for business suits, school uniforms, and other formal wear.
 It was especially prominent in men's fashion in the mid-20th century.